Why Sometimes You Should Switch to Full Truckload From Less Than Truckload?Posted On 5th June 2016

 On these shipments it is good to have a strict "no later than" delivery time set up in the contract; and heavy hourly penalties for lateness.
 Make the deadline in the contract to be always ahead of your real deadline!
 If a shipment requires extra drivers get them.
-But everything must be writing.
-You must stress your requirements in writing, and they should be on the Bill of Lading for the driver(s) to see and of course you should email them in writing to your broker from the outset.
+But everything must be written.
+You must stress your requirements in writing, and they should be on the Bill of Lading for the driver(s) to see and of course, you should email them in writing to your broker from the outset.

-A note on price - if your shipment just needs a normal transit time but it needs to be "guaranteed" then you might not pay that much more - check for online Full Truckload Pricing Calculator to get an idea of the average price.
+A note on price - if your shipment just needs a normal transit time but it needs to be "guaranteed" then you might not pay that much more - check for the online Full Truckload Pricing Calculator to get an idea of the average price.
 Extra drivers and expedited freight is extra money, but it isn't outrageous.